amystamile-usgs/asc-public-docs/docs/how-to-guides/isis-developer-guides/developing-mac-m1-arm-systems.md

 ## Mac M1 Native x86_arm64 ARM Configuration Steps

-Building the ARM version of ISIS is easier than the Intel version because you do not have any additional special setup requirements as you do for Rosetta.
-However, support for ARM is relatively new in Miniconda, [released](https://www.anaconda.com/blog/new-release-anaconda-distribution-now-supporting-m1) on May 5, 2022 If you followed the Rosetta Intel installation above, you must remove that environment unless an appropriate alternative procedure was used.
+Building the ARM version of ISIS is easier than the Intel version because there are no additional special setup requirements as there are for Rosetta.
+However, support for ARM is relatively new in Miniconda, [released](https://www.anaconda.com/blog/new-release-anaconda-distribution-now-supporting-m1) on May 5, 2022.
+If the Rosetta Intel installation above was followed, the environment must be removed unless an appropriate alternative procedure was used.
 To remove a Miniconda installation, follow the [recommended instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html#uninstalling-anaconda-or-miniconda).
 Then, open a native Terminal and prepare to [install](https://conda.io/projects/conda/en/stable/user-guide/install/macos.html#install-macos) the ARM version of Miniconda.
-I again use the [bash version](https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-arm64.sh) of the installer.

 1. Ensure you are running the native Terminal app.
     * `uname -m` should report `arm64`